Dr Mohamed Mohamed known as Dr Mohamed Mohamed, BSc, MSc, PhD, FHEA

 PhD in Mechanical Engineering (Computational Aerodynamics)

 Dr Mohamed graduated with first class honour in Mechanical Engineering and he joined the gas and oil industry as gas turbine engineer for three years.
 In 2003, he moved back to the university as teaching assistant, while he was finishing his Master degree (MRes).
-In 2007 he got a scholarship to study his PhD degree from the University of Sheffield, UK.
+In 2007 he got a scholarship to study his PhD degree at the University of Sheffield, UK.
 Mohamed awarded his PhD degree in Mechanical Engineering (Computational Aerodynamics) in 2011.
-During his PhD project, he used an in-house CFD solver to investigate the performance of a hybrid RANS/LES approach in simulating the aerodynamic characteristics of unsteady turbulent separated flows over different aircraft wing sections and its control using synthetic jet actuators.
-Dynamic Grid technique was implemented in the Detached-Eddy Simulation code to simulate the diaphragm movement in the synthetic jet.
-The solver was parallelized applying the Message Passing Interface (MPI) platform for communications between processors, which is essential for the three dimensional unsteady flow problems.
+During his PhD project, he used an in-house CFD code to investigate the performance of a hybrid RANS/LES approach in simulating the aerodynamic characteristics of unsteady turbulent separated flows over different aircraft wing sections and its control using synthetic jet actuators (SJA’s).
+Dynamic grid technique was implemented in both Detached Eddy Simulation (DES) and Delayed Detached Eddy Simulation (DDES) codes to simulate the diaphragm movement in the synthetic jet.
+The solver was parallelized by applying the Message Passing Interface (MPI) platform for communications between processors, which is essential for the three dimensional unsteady flow problems.

 Dr Mohamed joined the academic team at University of South Wales in December 2016 as Lecturer in Aeronautical and Mechanical Engineering.
 His duties are to share the academic staff within the department to enhance scholarly activity, to assist its growing reputation, to deliver high quality teaching and to contribute to research and consultancy activities.
 The current responsibilities within the department of Aeronautical and Mechanical Engineering can be summarized as follows:

-• Delivering high-quality teaching materials in the field of Aeronautical and Mechanical Engineering for both undergraduate (BEng; Mech/Aero) and postgraduate (MEng/MSc; Mech/Aero) students, which includes; Fluid Mechanics, Aerodynamics, Turbomachines, Design and Analysis using Computational Fluid Dynamics, Further Computational Fluid Dynamics (CFD) and Aeroelasticity.
+• Delivering high-quality teaching materials in the field of Aeronautical and Mechanical Engineering for both undergraduate (BEng; Mech/Aero) and postgraduate (MEng/MSc; Mech/Aero) students, which includes; Fluid Mechanics, Aerodynamics, Turbomachines, Design and Analysis using Computational Fluid Dynamics and Further Computational Fluid Dynamics (CFD).

 • Contribute to the planning, design and development of academic programmes and curriculum improvements for accreditation.